 Signs of Heat Exhaustion in Dogs and Cats

-There are varying degrees with these symptoms, how obvious or severe they are, or even how many are noticeable at once.
+There are varying degrees of these symptoms, how obvious or severe they are, or even how many are noticeable at once.
 It all depends on the situation and how long your pet has been in the heat.

 - Persistent and prolonged panting